-You can find housing in a particular geographic area that meets your care needs, your monthly budget, and your wishes in terms of the number of residents.
+- Find senior living apartments and housing in a particular geographic area that meets your monthly budget, your care needs, and your wishes in terms of the number of senior residents.

-You can look at photos and videos of hundreds of communities near you.
+- Look at photos, videos and floor plans of hundreds of senior living communities near you.

-Here are some other online resources for information about different senior housing options and things to look for in a senior housing community:
+Here are some of our favorite online resources for information about different senior housing options and things to look for in a senior housing community:

 Seniorly currently has hundreds of options online for families searching for: Assisted Living in San Francisco, Assisted Living in San Mateo, Assisted Living in Palo Alto, Assisted Living in San Jose, Assisted Living in Oakland, Assisted Living in Berkeley, Assisted Living in Alameda, Assisted Living in Walnut Creek, Assisted Living in Santa Rosa, Assisted Living in Sacramento, Assisted Living in Los Angeles, Assisted Living in San Diego, Assisted Living in Philadelphia, Assisted Living in Pittsburgh, Assisted Living in New York, Assisted Living in Boston, Assisted Living in Washington D.C., Assisted Living in Chicago, Assisted Living in Dallas, Assisted Living in Atlanta, and Assisted Living in Denver.

 Advanced care planning is not easy.
 None of us want to think about the time when we will need help or, even more challenging, may not be able to make care decisions for ourselves.
 It’s important, however, to have these conversations early on.
-Having the approval, assistance, and guidance of others is a key part of a good transition into supervised housing.
+Having the approval, assistance, and guidance of others is a key part of a good transition into supervised senior living apartment or community.
 Your family and health care providers may have insights that influence your own perceptions about what will work best for you.
-Allow them to offer advice and assistance during this difficult transition; finding the right place for you will give them peace of mind as well.
+Allow them to offer advice and assistance during this difficult transition; finding the right place for you will give them peace of mind, as well.

 Follow these links for more information on planning for senior living:

-Visiting a community is the best way to get a sense of how well you might connect with people there, as well as the size and location of the community.
+Visiting a community is the best way to get a sense of how well you might connect with people there, as well as the size and location of the senior living community.
 You will also be introduced to activities and amenities offered by the particular housing provider.
-There are a variety of checklists and guides online to help you identify what to look for and questions to ask during your visit.
-Here are a few to get you started:
+Whether you choose to schedule your tour by calling the senior housing property directly or seeking the assistance of a Seniorly expert, review these checklists and guides beforehand to help you identify what to look for and questions to ask during your visit:

-The residents and housing managers will be key members of your new community.
-It’s important to make sure you will be able to connect with people in your new home.
-When you visit a community, make sure you get a chance to spend some time with the people you will see day to day, not just the administrators who will walk you through the application process.
+The residents and housing managers will be key members at your new senior living community.
+It’s important to make sure you will be able to connect with people in your new senior home.
+When you visit a senior housing community, make sure you get a chance to spend some time with the people you will see day to day, not just the administrators who will walk you through the application process.
 Have a meal with current residents or join in some activities to get a sense of how you would fit into the community.

 Once you’ve identified what’s important to you, gathered information, and visited a community or two, it’s time to make a decision.
 Now you can weigh your options, revisit communities, and talk to your family and friends in-depth about the future.
-Research studies have found that this process can take anywhere from a few months to a few years.
-Either one is okay.
 Focus on what’s right for you and take the time you need to be happy with your decision.

-Once you’ve decided to move, there is still a lot of work to be done.
-Here are some resources that can help make the transition easier.
+Once you’ve decided to move into a senior housing property, there is still a lot of work to be done.
+Here are two resources that can help make the transition easier.